khalid-hussain/shaheen/chap10.md

 Rabia wanted to say something but Abu Dawood got hold of her hand and pulled her away to the other room.

-For a while Abu Abdullah, in his perplexity, kept staring at Badr Bin Mughira.
+For a while Abu Abdullah, in his perplexity, kept staring at Badr bin Mughira.
 Finally, he signaled to the soldiers who, pointing their lances, advanced forward towards him in a formation of a semi circle.
-Badr Bin Mughira quickly removed his sword out and throwing it towards Abu Abdullah said, "You didn't have to bring so many men to arrest just one man."
+Badr bin Mughira quickly removed his sword out and throwing it towards Abu Abdullah said, "You didn't have to bring so many men to arrest just one man."